mfoemmel/fig/README.md

 ### Packages ###

 Now let's say we want to share our little script with the rest of the team by bundling it into a package.
-The first thing you'll need to do is specify the location of your remote repository by defining the FIG_REMOTE_URL environment variable.
+The first thing we need to do is specify the location of the remote repository by defining the FIG_REMOTE_URL environment variable.
 If you just want to play around with fig, you can have it point to localhost:

    $ export FIG_REMOTE_URL=ssh://localhost`pwd`/remote